AgentsUnited/hmicouch/README.md

 # Build
 To build this module you need Ant and the HMI Build Tool, available in [this repository](https://github.com/ArticulatedSocialAgentsPlatform/hmibuild/tree/master).
 It must be placed in the parent folder, next to the *intent-planner* folder.
 Then run the commands `ant clean`, `ant resolve` and `ant compile`.
 Take a look at how it was done in the [demonstrator repository](https://github.com/AgentsUnited/demonstrator) readme instructions.

+## Optional: use Eclipse to develop, compile and run the CIP
+Of course, you are free to use which ever editor you like for editing and extending the CIP module.
+Compiling and running the project can always be done through the provided ant commands.

+If you prefer to use the Eclipse IDE, we have additional integration options in place, which enable you to compile and build directly within the IDE.

+- Download and install the latest [Python 2.7](https://www.python.org/downloads/release/python-2718/).
+Also add it in your PATH environment variable.
+Make sure that the `python` command in your commandline/terminal refers to the python 2.7 version, **NOT python 3** (check with `python --version`, this should print something like `Python 2.7.18`).
+- Download and install a recent version of [Eclipse](https://www.eclipse.org/downloads/) for Java developers.
+Make sure that the version you download matches with your installed java SDK (32bit or 64bit).
+- In a commandline window, navigate to the main intent-planner folder and run `ant eclipseproject`.
+This generates the necessary Eclipse project files, making sure that all dependencies are set correctly.
+- Start your Eclipse, and select `File->Import` from the main menu.
+This opens an Import popup window.
+Select `General->Existing Projects into Workspace` and press `Next`.
+Press `Select root directory` and click on `Browse...` to select the main `intent-planner` directory.
+The `IntentPlanner` project should now show up in the `Projects:` area.
+Make sure the project is selected.
+(None of the other options on this page should be selected.)
+Press the `Finish` button to import the project in Eclipse.
+- The Java source files are now automatically compiled as you edit them.
+The flipper templates are interpreted at run-time.
+You can launch the various components of this module from the `src/eu.couch.hmi.starters` package. `AsapCouchStarter` starts the ASAP realizer, and `FlipperStarter` starts the main CIP flipper instance.

+Whenever you make modifications to the dependencies in the `ivy.xml` file, you will need to re-run the `ant resolve`, `ant compile`, and `ant eclipseproject` commands.
+You can then right-click on the project in Eclipse and select `Refresh` to import the latest dependencies.

 # Configuring the system

 ## ASAP agents